afernandez90/tlpi/README.md

-# tlpi
+# Exercises from The Linux Programming Interface book
-Implementation of exercises in The Linux Programming Interface book
+Each folder corresponds to individual chapters.